From Warehouse to Co-Owner: Derick Heitkamp’s Journey at Corporate Environments

 As we honor Women’s International Month, let us explore the lives and legacies of some of the most influential women in the furniture industry.
 From pioneers like Florence Knoll and Ray Eames to the trailblazers of today, their stories remind us of the power of perseverance, creativity, and determination in shaping the world around us.

 International Women’s Month has finally kicked off!
 As we embark on this month-long celebration of women’s achievements and contributions, we are reminded of the incredible accomplishments made by women in the furniture design industry.
-Corporate Environments and MillerKnoll have been nurtured by the dedication and vision of women like Karen Hughes and Andi Owen.
+Corporate Environments and MillerKnoll have been nurtured by the dedication and vision of women like Karen Hughes, who led CE into becoming a women owned business, and Andi Owen.
 Their efforts and commitment to excellence have pushed our organizations forward, inspiring others along the way.

 As we honor Women’s International Month, let us explore the lives and legacies of some of the most influential women in the furniture industry.
 From pioneers like Florence Knoll and Ray Eames to the trailblazers of today, their stories remind us of the power of perseverance, creativity, and determination in shaping the world around us.